beatcracker/OpenVPN-Detour/README.md

   ```
   if replace ; then
-    # Uncomment line below, to restart OpeVNP if new routes found
+    # Uncomment line below, to restart OpenVNP if new routes found
     # restart_ovpn
   fi
   ```